Sorrow446/LRC/README.md

 ```

 ## Output
-LRCs will be parsed in a dictionary of lists.
+LRCs will be parsed in a lists of dicts
 ```
 [{'min': '00', 'sec': '00', 'hun': '00', 'text': 'x'}, {'min': '00', 'sec': '23', 'hun': '29', 'text': "y"}, {'min': '00', 'sec': '23', 'hun': '90', 'text': "z"}]
 ```